SAM-R1: Leveraging SAM for Reward Feedback in Multimodal Segmentation via Reinforcement Learning: Related Works

 \subsection{MLLMs for Vision and Reasoning Segmentation}

-Multimodal Large Language Models (MLLMs) have significantly advanced visual understanding, extending from foundational tasks like image captioning and visual question answering~\cite{bai2025qwen2,chen2024far} to more intricate, fine-grained perception challenges such as image segmentation.
+Multimodal Large Language Models (MLLMs) have significantly advanced visual understanding, extending from foundational tasks like image captioning and visual question answering~\cite{bai2025qwen2,ma2022visual,chen2024far} to more intricate, fine-grained perception challenges such as image segmentation.
 A notable direction is reasoning segmentation~\cite{yang2023lisa++,bai2024one,ren2024pixellm}, which necessitates that models interpret implicit user queries and perform logical deduction to generate pixel-level masks.
+A relevant line of research~\cite{hu2024relax,tang2024chain,hu2024leveraging} focuses on using a single generic prompt to perform segmentation, thereby reducing the reliance on manually provided, image-specific inputs.
 Seminal works like LISA~\cite{lai2024lisa} demonstrated the viability of MLLMs for such tasks by interfacing them with segmentation models via specialized tokens.
 However, these initial approaches frequently depended on Supervised Fine-Tuning (SFT) using datasets with simple categorical labels or rudimentary descriptions~\cite{liu2025seg}.
 This reliance often curtailed out-of-domain generalization and lacked explicit, interpretable reasoning processes~\cite{liu2025seg,shen2025vlm}, thereby motivating the exploration of methods to instill more robust reasoning capabilities within MLLMs for segmentation.